Lake Rotoiti (Bay of Plenty)

 Lake Rotoiti is a lake in the Bay of Plenty region of New Zealand.
-It is the northwesternmost in a chain of lakes formed within the Okataina Caldera.
+It is the northwesternmost in a chain of lakes formed within the Ōkataina Caldera.
 The lake is close to the northern shore of its more famous neighbour, Lake Rotorua, and is connected to it via the Ohau Channel.
 It drains to the Kaituna River, which flows into the Bay of Plenty near Maketu.